The Barlow-Gordon Controversy: Rest In Peace

 Editor’s note: This article was the history brief for the May 2012 meeting of the Cleveland Civil War Roundtable.

 Raise a glass of the bubbly to toast the bubbly.
-Not champagne, but America’s beverage: Coca-Cola, which was invented and first sold in 1886.
+However, this toast to the bubbly is not intended to be a toast to champagne, but a toast to a different bubbly, namely America’s beverage, Coca-Cola, which was invented and first sold in 1886.
 After all, isn’t it always a good time to toast “the real thing”?
 Another good reason to toast Coca-Cola is because there are some connections between Coca-Cola and the Civil War.

 Continue reading “The Pemberton Who Succeeded”